Agricultural Marketing Service, USDA.

 4. Add a new § 905.54 to provide authority to establish and conduct research and promotion activities, including paid advertising.

 The committee works with USDA in administering the order.
-These proposals submitted by the committee have not received the approval of USDA.
+These proposals submitted by the committee Start Printed Page 5131have not received the approval of USDA.
 The committee believes that its proposed changes would improve the operation and administration of the order by reallocating committee membership to better reflect current industry makeup and by fostering greater participation in committee business meetings.
 The committee also believes that the research and promotional needs of the fresh citrus industry would be better addressed though programs administered under order authority.

 In addition to the proposed amendments to the order, AMS proposes to make any such changes as may be necessary to the order to conform to any amendment that may result from the hearing.